-Under the Inheritance Act 1975, claims can be made by certain people.
+Under the Inheritance Act 1975, certain personnel can offer claims according to their obligations and responsibilities.
 These people are:

 Is there a time limit to claim under The Inheritance Act?